What is a Diversion Program in NH?November 30, 2021 1:09 pm Leave your thoughts

 Legislators designate the types of infractions that make criminals eligible for diversionary programs when they create them.
 Petty theft, personal possession of some narcotics, and, in some states driving while under the influence of drugs or alcohol are examples of small and non-violent offenses.
 Domestic violence and child abuse or neglect are included in some states, like an assault with minimal or no injuries.

-Who is eligible for a diversion?
+Who is eligible for Diversion Programs in New Hampshire?

 Most programs only accept those who have never been convicted of the charge they are facing.
 The following are the most common requirements for drug diversion:

 - There were no revocations of probation for previous offenses.